Full Professor; Head of SSAC: Film Studies

 |Office:||430 St. Patrick's Building|

 Gunnar Iversen is interested in supervising graduate students and postdocs doing research in the following fields: Film and Media History, Sound Studies, Asian Cinema, Scandinavian Cinema, and Film Aesthetics.
 He also studies sound in film and television.
 He teaches courses on world cinema and film history, and sound in film and television.

 Gunnar Iversen has published more than 20 books and 200 articles, in 8 different languages.
-He has co-written Nordic National Cinema (Routledge, 1998) and Historical Dictionary of Scandinavian Cinema (Scarecrow, 2012) and co-edited Beyond the Visual: Sound and Image in Ethnographic and Documentary Film, 2010).
+He has co-written Nordic National Cinemas (Routledge, 1998) and Historical Dictionary of Scandinavian Cinema (Scarecrow, 2012) and co-edited Beyond the Visual: Sound and Image in Ethnographic and Documentary Film, 2010).